 Zophar Speaks and Job Answers

-The trial of Job has nothing to do with any self righteousness by Job.
-It is an example of Job’s steadfast loyalty in the face of extreme suffering; an example for us to follow in being diligently faithful in keeping all of God’s commandments throughout our trials and in the good times as well.
+The suffering of Job is an example of Job’s steadfast loyalty in the face of extreme suffering; an example for us to follow in being diligently faithful in living by every Word of God throughout all our trials and in the good times as well.

-Zophar calls Job a liar and ask if a man is justified by multitudes of words.
-He attacks Job for saying that he is clean from sin when God has called Job perfect.
+Zophar calls Job a liar and asks if a man is justified by multitudes of words.
+He attacks Job for saying that he is clean from sin.

 Job 11:1 Then answered Zophar the Naamathite, and said, 11:2 Should not the multitude of words be answered? and should a man full of talk be